TYPO3-Solr/ext-solr/Documentation/Development/Backend.rst

 **What do I need to do for using Backend Components?**

-By extending ApacheSolrForTypo3\Solr\Controller\Backend\Search\AbstractModuleController your module has the pagetree (to select the side) and the core selector, to select the needed solr core.
+By extending ApacheSolrForTypo3\Solr\Controller\Backend\Search\AbstractModuleController your module has the pagetree (to select the side) and the core selector, to select the needed Solr core.